Off The Grid: Detection of Primitives for Feed-Forward 3D Gaussian Splatting: Limitations and Future Work

 \section{Limitations and Future Work}

 A limitation of our method (and of most other feed-forward approaches) is that it only reconstructs visible areas, leaving holes in parts of the scene missed during capture and breaking the photorealistic illusion when rendering novel views (for example, the missing top face of the cube in Figure~\ref{fig:conf}).
 One solution could be to use video diffusion models to produce the final renderings, as proposed by MVSplat360~\cite{chen2024mvsplat360}.
 Another could be to learn how to complete Gaussian models in a 3D inpainting manner.
 We leave this problem for future work.
+Our model currently does not model view-dependent color variations and thus present reduced quality in scenes with lightning variations.
+Color harmonization could be a solution~\cite{shin2025chroma}.
+Humans are not represented in the training data and thus our model does not perform well on human subjects, but robustly handles both indoor, outdoor and object centric scenes.